wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/american-express/what-is-american-express.md

 read_more: '.'
 ---
 ## What it is
 American Express is one of the most popular credit card service provider's, accepted in more than 160 countries worldwide.
-Consumers using American Express will be able to pay for purchases at most businesses around the world.
+Customers using American Express will be able to pay for purchases at most businesses around the world.

 | Payment type   | [Payment flow](https://docs.multisafepay.com/faq/api/difference-between-direct-and-redirect)      | Countries | Currencies | Refund options  | [Recurring](https://docs.multisafepay.com/tools/recurring-payments)   | [Chargebacks](https://docs.multisafepay.com/faq/chargebacks)   |
 |----------------|-------------------|-----------|------------|------------------|------------|---------------|